 BP Target Neutral supports businesses to implement positive change.
 Our Reduce, Replace, Neutralise process is a coherent approach to carbon management, designed to help you reduce your carbon emissions and influence your partners, suppliers and customers to share in the challenge.

 “With the support of BP Target Neutral, it is easy for every business, big or small, to share in the challenge of climate change.
-Over the past decade we have refined our not-for-profit programme to ensure it is scaleable, manageable, effective and easy for our partners to communicate to their customers.
+BP does not make a profit from the BP Target Neutral Programme.

 The business case is simple: if you can offer the same service, with a better environmental footprint than your competitors, at the same or even a lower price, you can both gain competitive advantage and reduce your net impact on the environment.